-1 Lecture unit = 50 min of class time

-1 Lab unit = 3 hours of lab/clinical time.
+1 Lecture unit = 50 min of class time per week, plus 2 hours of outside class time 1 Lab unit = 3 hours of lab/clinical time per week.
 Travel to class is not included.

 UNDERGRADUATE

 Please note the curriculum shown below is the Nursing major only.
 To earn a bachelor's degree, the student must also meet the University degree requirements (please see the SSU catalog).